Taurine supplement benefit and side effects, what is the right dosage? Ray Sahelian, M.D. 500 mg tablets

 Vision improvement

-of Glutamate in Streptozotocin-induced Sprague-Dawley Rats.
+of glutamate in streptozotocin-induced Sprague-Dawley rats.

-diabetic retinopathy.
 Sprague-Dawley rats were injected with streptozotocin to

 establish experimental diabetic model, then fed without or with 1.2% taurine for